 Version 2.0 of this white paper provides significant updates to the baseline model that was disclosed in the first version.
 In particular, Version 2.0 provides concrete proposals for modeling important features, such as outdoor to indoor path loss.
 In addition, modeling proposals are provided for features that were not modeled in the first version, such as dynamic blockage, and spatial consistency.
-Finally, version 2.0 provides significant updates to large and small-scale parameter modeling, including a newly proposed clustering algorithm and models that capture frequency dependency of various large and small-scale parameters.
+Finally, version 2.0 provides significant updates to large and small-scale parameter modeling, $2 \mid P \mid a \mid g \mid e$ including a newly proposed clustering algorithm and models that capture frequency dependency of various large and small-scale parameters.

 This white paper has had a profound impact on the development of a channel model for higher frequencies in 3GPP.
-The resulting 3GPP-endorsed model [3GPP 38.900] implements most of the scenarios and model components that are described herein, including the path loss and fast fading models for the Urban Macro, Urban Micro Street Canyon and Indoor Hotspot Open and Mixed Office and the additional enhancements related to dynamic blocking and spatial consistency.
-As is natural in any derivative work there are some additions and modifications based on further input in 3GPP, however the majority of the modelling ideas and parameter values for [38.900] come from this white paper based on the measurements described in the Annex.
-Thus, the present white paper can be seen as a companion to [3GPP 38.900] that elaborates on the modelling ideas and the supporting measurements.
+The resulting 3GPP-endorsed model [3GPP TR38.900] implements most of the scenarios and model components that are described herein, including the path loss and small scale fading models for the Urban Macro, Urban Micro Street Canyon and Indoor Hotspot Open and Mixed Office and the additional enhancements related to dynamic blocking and spatial consistency.
+As is natural in any derivative work there are some additions and modifications based on further input in 3GPP, however the majority of the modelling ideas and parameter values for [TR38.900] come from this white paper based on the measurements described in the Annex.
+Thus, the present white paper can be seen as a companion to [3GPP TR38.900] that elaborates on the modelling ideas and the supporting measurements.